code-dot-org/code-dot-org/README.md

 You can use `rake build:apps` and `rake build:blockly_core` to build a specific project.

 You can also set `build_dashboard: false` and/or `build_pegasus: false` in `locals.yml` if you don't need to build these frequently.
 They default to `true`.

-Alternatively, you can run: `rake build:core_and_apps_dev`, which will build blockly core and the apps bundle without running tests and without localization.

 ## Contributing